yoanlcq/vek/README.md

 ***

 `Rad` or `Deg` newtypes.
-It's unhandy and worthless, in that they add no value.
-How would correctness be enforced using one or the other ?
+They have no way to enforce correctness, and get annoying to use quickly.

 Per `vek`'s mantra (i.e stay true to reality), all angles are assumed to be in radians, because this is the unit that's **actually** used for calculations.
 Degrees are only good for displaying in GUIs, and as such, are none of my concern.

+Unity does this, but it's a **bad decision**, because :
+1. It hides the reality;
+2. It confuses those who know what they're doing;
+3. The actual problem they want to solve is convenience in the inspector, which would be better solved in the first place by providing dedicated "angle editor" widgets.

 Also floating-point types already have `to_radians()` and `to_degrees()` in Rust.
 If you want to support degrees so bad, then I dunno, write your own wrappers or